-Measure Tumor Site Commercial Medicaid p-value Recommended cancer treatment Breast, lung, colorectal 86% 78% <0.01
+Measure Tumor Site Commercial Medicaid p-value Recommended cancer treatment Breast, lung, colorectal 86.2% 78.2% <0.01

-RESULTS: Commercially-insured patients with breast, lung, and colorectal cancer have high levels of receipt of recommended treatment than Medicaid-insured patients with these cancers.
+RESULTS: Commercially insured patients with breast, lung and colorectal cancer have higher levels of receipt of recommended treatment than Medicaid-insured patients with these cancers.

 DISCUSSION: While the receipt of recommended care is generally high across both payer types, the lower levels of adherence to initial recommended care among Medicaid enrollees could be due to several factors including transportation challenges, housing instability or severe financial difficulties.
-Note that this metric measures processes of care and not outcomes, and thus is not adjusted for factors that may be more prevalent in the Medicaid-insured population such as noncancer illnesses.
+Note that this metric measures processes of care and not outcomes, and thus is not adjusted for factors that may be more prevalent in the Medicaid-insured population such as non-cancer illnesses.